-Chair, Scientific Data & Computing Center, Computational Science Initiative, Physics Department
+Chair, Scientific Data & Computing Center, Physics Department

 Over the last decade Eric Lançon played major roles in the area of computing for the Large Hadron Collider (LHC) at CERN.
 He was the project leader of the French computing effort for the ATLAS experiment at the LHC.
 He chaired the ATLAS International computing board.
 In the 2014 and 2015 he served as elected computing coordinator of the ATLAS experiment.